• Skip to main content

 It’s February, and for better or worse, this time of year has a lot of us thinking about love.
 Not just romantic love, but love for our friends, family members, and all the people who make us feel stronger just by being in our lives.
 Looking at these relationships, there are probably a few you’d like to strengthen.

 Over the past decade, studies have honed in on a particularly potent relationship booster: gratitude.
 More specifically, scientists have found that gratitude is an essential component in maintaining and promoting healthy romantic relationships.
-We’ll take a deeper dive into how you can use that knowledge to benefit your friendships, partnerships and other loved ones.
+We’ll take a deeper dive into how you can use that knowledge to benefit your friendships, partnerships, and other loved ones.

 Why Does Gratitude Matter?